gabriel25115CG/gabriel25115CG/README.md

 This balance allows me to approach cybersecurity challenges with a broad perspective and strong technical skills.

 Passionate about cybersecurity, I focus on penetration testing, network analysis, and securing applications.
-I enjoy exploring vulnerabilities and developing secure code with Python and JavaScript.
+I enjoy exploring vulnerabilities and developing secure code with Python, JavaScript, C, C++, and Java.

 ---